-Born on August 20, 1833, in North Bend, Ohio, Harrison spent his youth on his grandfather's estate.
-He received his education at Farmers' College and then attended Miami University in Oxford, Ohio.
+Benjamin Harrison was born on August 20, 1833, in North Bend, Ohio.
+He received his education at Farmers’ College and then attended Miami University in Oxford, Ohio.
 Upon graduating with honors at age 19 on June 24, 1852, he was baffled by his choice of a lifetime vocation.
 The scales seemed evenly balanced between theology and law.
 He eventually made his choice, and the legal profession gained another eager aspirant.

-Benjamin joined the law office of Bellamy Storer, a former Whig Congressman and then a prominent attorney in Cincinnati.
-After two years with Storer, Harrison was admitted to practice law before the bar.
+Harrison joined the law office of Bellamy Storer, a former Whig Congressman and then a prominent attorney in Cincinnati.
+After two years with Storer, He was admitted to practice law before the bar.

-Harrison married Caroline Scott in 1853.
+In 1853, Harrison married Caroline Scott.
 They considered moving to Chicago or staying in the Cincinnati area.
 The young couple finally decided on Indianapolis, arriving in April 1854.
-Here Benjamin found that establishing a law practice was much more difficult than he had anticipated.
+Here, Harrison found that establishing a law practice was much more difficult than he had anticipated.
 In September of 1854, he wrote:

 … I should feel contented if only I had some business to occupy my attention, however trifling the profits might be… But, however much I may be discouraged at the prospect, I never suffer myself to falter in my purpose.
 I have long since made up my mind that with God’s blessing and good health, I would succeed, and I never allow myself to doubt the result.